AnsImran/Classifying-Stars-Galaxies-and-Quasars-using-Photometric-Data/README.md

 ## Pre-Production-Testing

-## Deployment on Aws Lambda Using Docker
+## Deployment on Amazon Aws Lambda Using Docker

 ---